jessicawyz/tp/docs/DeveloperGuide.md

 #### Adding a Payment to a Student Account

 - **Command**: `addpayment`
-- **Description**: Adds a payment record to a specified student by their unique id.
+- **Description**: Adds a payment record to a specified student by their `ID`.
 This command allows for specifying the payment amount either as a numerical value or as a text string for more descriptive purposes.

 ##### Prerequisites
-- The student associated with the given unique id must exist within the system.
+- The student associated with the given `ID` must exist within the system.

 ##### Usage
 - **To add a payment with a numerical amount**: